naman-0804/to-do_devops_/README.md

 Runs the app on port 3000

-This makes your app portable and easy to deploy in any Docker-compatible environment.
+This makes my app portable and easy to deploy in any Docker-compatible environment.

 📦 Features
 RESTful API for managing todos